What Is Planning Permission?

 Start With Certainty

-We manage every stage of the process:
+We can manage every stage of the process:

-Planning strategy and feasibility advice
+- Planning strategy and feasibility advice

-Full drawing packages and planning statements
+- Full drawing packages and planning statements

-Application submission and LPA liaison
+- Application submission and LPA liaison

-Negotiation of conditions and appeal handling
+- Negotiation of conditions and appeal handling

-Coordination with heritage, tree, highways and ecology officers
+- Coordination with heritage, tree, highways and ecology officers

 With over 25 years’ experience across Manchester, Cheshire, Liverpool and the wider North West, Paul Ashton Architects have helped many clients navigate the Planning system with clarity and success.
 Whether you are a homeowner, developer, church organisation, or commercial client, we can guide you through the Planning Permission process.